Curious about Holy Hills Hermitage?

 When did Holy Hills Hermitage open?

-Holy Hills Hermitage was established as a modest, non-profit, non-denominational and nature-focused ministry in the summer of 2021.
+Holy Hills Hermitage was established as a modest, non-profit, non-denominational and nature-focused retreat in the summer of 2021.
 After significant renovation of buildings and grounds, it opened fully in February of 2023.

 Why the name Holy Hills Hermitage?